Bushshrike: Taxonomy

 Bock has posited that the family name Malaconotidae was first used by William Swainson in 1824; however, this is disputed by Storrs Olson, who reports that Swainson used the term Malaconoti as a non-defining plural, and placed the genus in the Thamnophilinae within the shrike family Laniidae.

 Peters regarded the group as a subfamily, Malaconotinae, of the shrikes.
 In 1971, the group was raised to family status, with their resemblance to typical shrikes considered to be more a result of convergent evolution.

 Bushshrikes, helmetshrikes (Prionopidae), ioras (Aegithinidae), vangas (Vangidae) and the Australian butcherbirds, magpies and currawongs (Cracticidae) and woodswallows (Artamidae) are part of a large group of shrike-like birds distributed from Africa to Australia, which have been defined as the superfamily Malaconotoidea by Cacraft and colleagues in 2004.
 Previously, bushshrikes and helmetshrikes have been considered part of the Old World shrike family, Laniidae, based on shared characteristics including a hooked bill.
-However, analysis of behavioral and molecular characteristics places Malaconotidae closer to Platysteiridae and Vangidae, suggesting that the birds of the family Laniidae are only distant relatives.
+However, analysis of behavioural and molecular characteristics places Malaconotidae closer to Platysteiridae and Vangidae, suggesting that the birds of the family Laniidae are only distant relatives.

 An intron-comparison study by Fuchs et al. in 2004 provided strong support for the monophyly of the Malaconotidae, but the relationships between the genera of the family remain unclear.
 The genus Nilaus is morphologically more similar to Prionopidae than the rest of the bushshrike family is, but the results presented by Fuchs et al. place it within Malaconotidae.
-This placement is supported by DNA/DNA hybridization data as well as studies of hind limb musculature.
-The genus Dryoscopus consists of six small species with similar coloring, which may be closely related to birds of the genus Tchagra.
+This placement is supported by DNA/DNA hybridisation data as well as studies of hind limb musculature.
+The genus Dryoscopus consists of six small species with similar colouring, which may be closely related to birds of the genus Tchagra.
 The genus Malaconotus consists of six species which were traditionally believed to be closely related to Telophorus due to similar coloration, but new analyses suggest a close relationship between Malaconotus and Dryoscopus and Tchagra.
 Strong evidence exists for the monophyly of the genus Laniarius, and Fuchs et al. suggest its closest relatives are the genera Telophorous and Rhodophoneus, but the exact relationships are unclear.